ChenBeici/SocialED/README.md

 ## Demo
 This is a demo showing how to use the KPGNN model for event detection.
-The code below demonstrates loading the Event2012 dataset, initializing and training a KPGNN model with 3 epochs and batch size of 2048, and evaluating its performance.
-For more details about KPGNN, see [the original paper](https://dl.acm.org/doi/abs/10.1145/3442381.3449834).
+For quick demonstration purposes, we set epochs=3 and batch_size=2048 to speed up training.
+The code below demonstrates loading the Event2012 dataset, initializing and training a KPGNN model, and evaluating its performance.

 <img src="docs/demo.gif">